Komal-Madiwal/basesolve_assignm/basesolve/readme.md

-# Web App for downloading reserve complemented csv
+# Web App for downloading reverse complemented csv

 This is a simple Flask web application that allows users to upload a CSV file, extract different sections (Header, Reads, Settings, and Data), process the `index2` column to get the reverse complement, and download the modified CSV.